miun-jvig/fl-intrusion-detection/README.md

 Start by cloning this project, then:

 ## 1. Preprocessing
 Download the Edge-IIoTset and create a folder called /datasets under /fl-intrusion-detection-dp/, then extract the contents of the Edge-IIoTset into that folder.
-Change num_clients in scripts/preprocessing to how many clients you want, then run `python scripts/preprocessing.py` to get a stratified split of the set.
+Run `python scripts/preprocessing.py --test-size x --num-clients y` to get a stratified split of the set with x test-size and y number of clients.
 Copy the preprocessed dataset (output from preprocessing.py) to your Raspberry Pi in a location of your choice.
 If you just want to simulate a run, then you can keep the preprocessed dataset in /datasets.

 ## 2. Execution and logging
 **To simulate the setup**